In this section:

 As of Dec 2017, NetGalley has 380,000 reviewers or "influencers" worldwide, and 45,000 of those are in the UK.
 NetGalley claims the site is sticky, and that 65% of members come back nine times or more in a month.
 The majority of NetGalley readers are interested in Teens and YA, General Fiction, Mystery and Thrillers, and Sci-Fi and Fantasy, and there is least interest in Middle Grade, Humour, Horror, Sports, and Literary Fiction.
 We have also found that History, Pagan and Spiritual books get a decent response there.

 As NetGalley has grown globally, they have created sites for different countries.
 Our books appear on the UK site (netgalley.co.uk) and the US site (NetGalley.com).
 As you would expect, the .co.uk site prioritises British publishers, and British books will be seen by more British reviewers.
 You can choose which countries and territories see your books.

 Every time a member logs into NetGalley, they are presented with a selection of books based on their interests, normally starting with the books that have been most recently added to NetGalley.
 Members have the ability to search the site by many criteria, including subject, author, publisher, and most-downloaded.

 You can offer your book for download in a variety of ways:

 NetGalley offers the ability to create a widget.
-A widget is a pre-approved link which you can use to invite a contact to read a title on NetGalley.
-When a reader receives a widget link, typically via email, they can click on the link, register for free or login to NetGalley (if they are already a member), and are taken directly to the Title Details page for that title, where they can download it.
+A widget is a pre-approved link that you can use to invite a contact to read a title on NetGalley.
+When a reader receives a widget link, typically via email, they can click on the link, register for free, or login to NetGalley (if they are already a member).
+They are then taken directly to the Title Details page for that title, where they can download it.

 NetGalley offers Activity Reports and Feedback Reports, so you can keep records of who downloads and reviews your books.